 A part of proper atmosphere conducive to teaching and learning is the requirement that students exhibit appropriate responses to any school system employee by using respectful terms: "Yes, Ma'am" and "No Ma'am" or "Yes, Sir" and "No, Sir" as appropriate, or "Yes, Miss, Mrs., or Ms. (Surname)" and "No, Miss, Mrs., or Ms. (Surname)" or "Yes, Mr. (Surname)" and "No, Mr. (Surname)" as appropriate, each such title to be followed by the appropriate surname.
 La.
 R.S.
-17:416.12.3
+17:416.12.

 Teachers and school employees shall endeavor to hold every student accountable for their conduct in school or on the playgrounds of a school, on the street or road while going to or returning from school, an any school bus, during intermission or recess, or at any school-sponsored activity or function.
 La.
-R.S.
+R.S.17:416(A)(1)(a).
+This handbook and the discipline policy are applicable not only for the school year but also for any summer sessions and for any virtual and alternative settings at any time.